alan-turing-institute/environmental-ds-book/_sources/community/notes/notes-journalclub.md

 We're delighted to have you here 📚

-**What?** The Environmental Data Science is a **community aiming to learn and discuss good research practices to use existing data science and AI solutions to a better understanding of the planet earth across multiple environmental settings**.
+**What?** *The Environmental Data Science is a **community aiming to learn and discuss scientific software practises/developments fostered by AI and data science for a better understanding of our Planet Earth and environmental systems**.

 The journal club is **a discussion space** that engage anyone interested in **critically evaluating** recent articles in the **academic literature** around a defined subject in basic or applied research, in this case conceptual or experimental AI and data science for environmental studies.